tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/Activities/05-Stu_Asymmetric_Encryption/README.md

 ## Instructions

-Get together with a partner, you will be sending messages with and do the following:
+Get together with a partner and do the following:

 * Navigate to the ["Box" feature](https://tweetnacl.js.org/#/box) of the TweetNaCl.js demo.